Plumbing is something we all take for granted until there is a problem.

 You might even recognize this behavior because you have done it.
 We like to have our bad experiences validated.

 The problem with that is that we do not talk about positive experiences.

 Your plumbing clients are less likely to write a review when they are happy.
 You can see the dilemma that poses.
 You need good reviews!
-In fact, reviews are one of the top 3 ranking factors for Local SEO on Google.
+In fact, reviews are one of the top 3 ranking local factors.

 The way to get them is to ask.
 You should not assume that clients will write them.

 Instead, work out a system where you ask automatically.

 Here are a few suggestions:

 - Include a link to your Facebook page or Yelp page when you bill clients.
 Ask them to rate your company and write a review.
 Note, that Yelp does not allow “asking.”